 There were hoots of derision when John Terry wore a Chelsea kit as a non-playing member of the 2012 Champion’s League squad.
 Daniel Sturridge did likewise As did Raul Meireles.
 And Branislav Ivanovich.
 Terry copped for all of it though.
 Plus ca change.
-His decision to wear shin pads did, however, seem very odd & somewhat laughable.
-Until you consider his well-earned reputation as one of the most superstitious players in the modern game.
-Wearing the same shin pads is just one of dozens of match day rituals performed throughout his career by our apparently Satanic, baby eating former skipper.
+His decision to wear shin pads did, however, seem very odd & somewhat laughable, until you consider his well-earned reputation as one of the most superstitious players in the modern game.
+Wearing the same shin pads was just one of dozens of match day rituals performed throughout his career by our apparently Satanic, baby eating former skipper.

 I like superstitious footballers because it indicates they care about the outcome of the event they are about to take part in.
 I don’t imagine Winston Bogarde had many pre-match routines, probably plumping for doing the same as he did the rest of the week, namely sitting on his big fat arse counting my season ticket money as he rescued it from down the back of his much used sofa.
 Players that do are mirroring the similarly absurd little rituals being played out by fans all around the world on match days, all imagining that they are somehow advancing the cause of their team by donning the same, fading Calvin Klein’s, whistling ‘Come On Eileen’ as they leave the house, avoiding all the cracks in the paving slabs as they make their way to the corner shop to buy their chewing gum.
 Their lucky chewing gum.
 Nothing wrong with that.
 It was good enough for the late, great Johan Cruyff, who used to spit his gum into the opposition’s half before all games.
 He forgot to do it before Ajax’s 1969 European Cup Final match against AC Milan.
 They got battered.
 He never forgot again.